ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/base/welcome.md

 ## Structure of the Virtual Workshops

-Given the current Covid19 pandemic, and stay in place orders around the world, we've decided to take our popular bioinformatic workshops virtual.
+Given the current Covid19 pandemic, and travel restrictions around the world, we have taken our popular bioinformatic workshops virtual.
 Our intent is to offer as close to an experience we can to our in-person workshops.
 We will hold the same goals and strive for a similar lecture/hand-on ratio.
 We will be using multiple technologies in order to help facilitate a maximum amount of interaction.

 #### Zoom